 Once a collection of survey answers are collected, invite these people to individual short and to-the-point phone interviews.
 After the phone interview, ask a select group to come to the office or go out to lunch to become even more personal.

 The process is not a quick thirty days.
-It is a lengthy process, and it is ongoing.
-You need to be diligent in building a trusting relationship with your audience until they reach the point of wanting to give good feedback – and actually, want to make the leap to meet in the person.
+It’s a lengthy process and ongoing.
+You need to be diligent in building a trusting relationship with your audience until they reach the point of wanting to give good feedback — and actually, want to make the leap to meet in the person.

-If you remain genuine, you will be surprised how much people are willing to speak, if you are willing to listen.
+If you remain genuine, you’ll be surprised how much people are willing to speak, if you’re willing to listen.
 Them speaking openly gives you the intel needed to create more authentic and useful content.